The Celebrate Blog

 Lifestyle

 After bariatric surgery, we need vitamins to meet the specific needs of our new GI tracts.
 This is why it's recommended to take bariatric specific vitamins instead of over-the-counter vitamins.
 Did you know that not all vitamins are absorbed the same in the body?
 There are two types of vitamins: water-soluble and fat-soluble.
 We are going to look specifically at fat-soluble vitamins, why deficiencies occur after bariatric surgery, and what you can do to prevent deficiencies.
-What are fat-soluble vitamins?
-Where are they absorbed?
 Fat-soluble vitamins are vitamins A, D, E, and K. These vitamins are absorbed along with dietary fat and are stored in the body's fat tissues, as opposed to water-soluble vitamins that are absorbed in water, any excess is excreted through urine.
 Fat-soluble vitamins are absorbed in the duodenum - the first part of the small intestine.
-To note, the duodenum is also the part of the small intestine that is bypassed in the Roux-en-Y Gastric Bypass (RNYGB) and the...
+To note, the duodenum is also the part of the small intestine that is bypassed in the Roux-en-Y Gastric Bypass (RNYGB) and the Biliopancreatic Diversion with Duodenal Switch (BPD/DS).1 We...

 Pregnancy After Bariatric Surgery